Tips for spring cleaning and organizing

 5. Just do it

+You’ll feel better when it’s done… I promise.
 If you need to put it on your calendar, make a family day of it, or get a pint of ice cream and do what it takes to go from start to that beautiful, much-less-rotten-smelling finish.
+Order a pizza, open the windows, turn on your favorite tunes and get to work.

 Guess I should go clean something before someone in my family reads this. …